When Do We Punish People Who Don't?

 Date Written: December 1, 2017

-People sometimes engage in “higher-order punishment,” or punishment of people who fail to punish others.
-For instance, a parent might rebuke a teacher for failing to discipline a classroom bully.
-However, the psychology underlying higher-order punishment is poorly understood.
-Here, we conducted experiments exploring the contexts in which higher-order punishment occurs, using both incentivized economic games and hypothetical vignettes describing everyday situations.
+People often punish norm violations.
+In what cases is such punishment viewed as normative—a behavior that we “should” or even “must” engage in?
+We approach this question by asking when people who fail to punish a norm violator are, themselves, punished.
+(For instance, a boss who fails to punish transgressive employees might, herself, be fired).
+We conducted experiments exploring the contexts in which higher-order punishment occurs, using both incentivized economic games and hypothetical vignettes describing everyday situations.
 We presented participants with cases in which an individual fails to punish a transgressor, either as a victim (second-party) or as an observer (third-party).
 Across studies, we consistently observed higher-order punishment of non-punishing observers.
 Higher-order punishment of non-punishing victims, however, was consistently weaker, and sometimes non-existent.
 These results demonstrate the selective application of higher-order punishment, provide a new perspective on the psychological mechanisms that support it, and provide some clues regarding its function.

 Keywords: Punishment, Cooperation, Norms, Adaptation